Kegel exercise: Urinary incontinence

 Pelvic floor exercises (muscle training) can be included in conservative treatment approaches for women with urinary incontinence.
 There is tentative evidence that biofeedback may give added benefit when used with pelvic floor muscle training (PFMT).
-There is no clear evidence that teaching pelvic floor exercises alters the risk of stress urinary incontinence in men that develop this condition post prostatectomy.
+There is no clear evidence that teaching pelvic floor exercises alters the risk of stress urinary incontinence in men who develop this condition post prostatectomy.

-In pregnant women, antenatal PFMT probably helps prevent urinary continence during pregnancy and up to six months after giving birth but for pregnant women who already have incontinence, it is not clear if antenatal PFMT helps to reduce symptoms.
+In pregnant women, antenatal PFMT probably helps prevent urinary continence during pregnancy and up to six months after giving birth, but for pregnant women who already have incontinence, it is not clear if antenatal PFMT helps to reduce symptoms.

 Fecal incontinence

 In pregnancy, it is not yet clear if antenatal PFMT helps to prevent or treat fecal incontinence.

 Pelvic toning devices

 Some devices, marketed to women, are for exercising the pelvic floor muscles and to improve the muscle tone of the pubococcygeal or vaginal muscle.

-As of 2013 there was no evidence that doing pelvic floor exercise with weights worked better than doing Kegel exercises without weights; there is greater risk with weights, because a foreign object is introduced into the vagina.
+As of 2013, there was no evidence that doing pelvic floor exercise with weights worked better than doing Kegel exercises without weights; there is greater risk with weights, because a foreign object is introduced into the vagina.

-Inserting foreign objects into the vagina increases the risk of infection and can lead to vaginosis or toxic shock syndrome.